-Rear end collisions are the most common type of car accident in the US, accounting for 40 percent of crashes.
+Rear-end collisions are the most common type of car accident in the US, accounting for 40 percent of crashes.
 These accidents often lead to serious injuries and even fatalities.
-With distractions like texting or emailing becoming more prevalent, it’s unlikely that rear end accidents will go away any time soon.
-For that reason, I put together this list to answer the most common questions we hear from people injured in a rear end collision in South Carolina.
+With distractions like texting or emailing becoming more prevalent, it’s unlikely that rear-end accidents will go away any time soon.
+For that reason, our South Carolina car accident attorney has put together this list to answer the most common questions we hear from people injured in a rear-end collision in South Carolina.

 1. What should you do when someone hits your car from behind?